freealise/freealise/ar/README.md

 vectorizer: add color; displace points out or in according to color difference from original (dithering) or merge with depth estimator and blur according to average depth

 morpher: use to match panoramas with transparent holes
+pano: add parallax controls and useful features from index.htm, move the rest to morpher

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown